International Studies Minor

 Students select four courses from the list of elective courses approved for their chosen Thematic Concentration.
 In selecting these courses, students should follow the University’s requirement that the six courses taken for the minor must come from at least three different academic departments.
 The specific courses approved for each Thematic Concentration are reviewed and updated regularly by the International Studies Program.

 NB: Students wishing to follow Ethics and International Social Justice track must choose electives according to the "Clusters" outlined on our course list.

 NB: Students wishing to follow the Global Cultural Studies track must choose electives according to one of the following options: Global Culture and the Humanities option; Global Culture, History, and the Social Sciences options, and Area Studies option.
 Please Note: In addition, there are "Suitable Clusters" within each of the three options above that the student must follow.
 Students must select a cluster of courses that are related.

 Students who minor in International Studies are encouraged to study abroad, taking courses relevant to their thematic concentration and advancing their knowledge of a foreign language.
 Students are permitted to count two courses taken abroad toward fulfillment of the electives requirement of the International Studies minor.
-These courses must be approved in advance by the Director or the Academic Advisor of the International Studies Program.
+These courses must be approved in advance by the Program Administrator or the Associate Director of the International Studies Program.

 Freshman and other students considering a minor in International Studies should take a Foundation II course in their desired thematic concentration.